jasonfly07/jasonfly07.github.io/_posts/2015-8-26-document-scanner.md

 A. How do we **find the boundary** of the document from an image?
 B. Once we know where it is, how do we **normalize the perspective** viewing the document?

+There are also 2 assumptions we can make to make it easier:
+A. The card is the **main object** of the image; we don't have to worry about another rectangular-shaped object being present that's gonna confuse the algorithm.
+B. The **contrast** between the card and background is sufficiently high.

 ###1.
 Segmenting Out the Document
-The first part of the problem can be thought of as a segmentation problem: the image consists of the document (foreground) and the surface it's placed on (background), and we have to **extract the foreground** out of the image.
+The first part of the problem can be thought of as a segmentation task: the image consists of the document (foreground) and the surface it's placed on (background), and we have to **extract the foreground** out of the image.

 Segmentation is a tricky task in the realm of computer vision.
 Simple, naive methods often aren't robust enough, while more sophisticated approaches are usually slow and require a lot of parameter tuning.
-The following approach is by no means the most ideal way of performing segmentation in this context, but it should produce decent enough results.
+That being said, because of the 2 assumptions above, the following approach should produce decent enough results.

 ![_config.yml]({{ site.baseurl }}/images/document-scanner/sf1.png)